aarora79/whatsapp-analytics/README.md

 There are some WhatsApp datasets available online, you can find them via a Google search.
 I am not providing the link here due to privacy concerns.
 I could find [this paper](https://users.ics.aalto.fi/kiran/content/whatsapp.pdf) and [associated github](https://github.com/gvrkiran/whatsapp-public-groups) repo as well which presents results from analysing a large number of WhatsApp datasets.

+## Future Work

+1. Explore the media attachments, how many pictures/videos are shared, at what frequency, by whom?

+2. Which domains (youtu.be, facebook etc) are used to share media?

+3. Deep learning NLP tasks when sufficient data is collected.
+Use BERT to do cool stuff?

+4. More advanced statistical analysis such estimate time to next message by sender?

+5. Compare and contrast text content across groups.

 ## Ethics Note